Skip to content

 project page / code / live talk

-We introduce a joint dataset repairment strategy by combining classifier with a GAN that makes up for the deficit of training examples from the minority class by producing additional examples.
+We introduce a joint dataset repairment strategy by combining a classifier with a GAN that makes up for the deficit of training examples from the minority class by producing additional examples.

 Services